Brutal78269/Payment-gateway-/README.md

- for their own business or   for colour prediction website dm @Brutal900l for more details all types of website detup available php , java  or any kther language dm for more details https://t.me/Brutal900l
+ for their own business or   for colour prediction website dm @Brutal900l for more details all types of website detup available php , java  or any other language dm for more details https://t.me/Brutal900l